 - Go here to learn more about the market makers in the Pool or to apply to become a market maker that has access to the Pool.

-Legitimacy & Disclaimer
+Legitimacy and Disclaimer

 Nothing in this post should be used or considered as legal, financial, tax, or any other advice, nor as an instruction or invitation to act by anyone.
-The dYdX community is sovereign to make decisions freely from time to time, in accordance with the governance rules, principles, and mechanisms adopted by the dYdX DAO.
-Community discussion and interaction on the contents of this post are encouraged.
-The dYdX Foundation does not directly participate in governance decisions to be made by the dYdX community, including, without limitation, by making and/or voting on governance proposals.
-The dYdX Foundation may change, update or complement its analysis or opinions expressed in this post in the future and assumes no obligation to publicly disclose any such change or update.
-This post is solely based on the information available to the dYdX Foundation at the time it is made and should only be read and taken into consideration at the time it is made and on the basis of the circumstances that surround it.
+Users should conduct their own research and due diligence before making any decisions.
+The dYdX Foundation may alter or update any information in this post in the future at its sole discretion and assumes no obligation to publicly disclose any such change.
+This post is solely based on the information available to the dYdX Foundation at the time it was published and should only be read and taken into consideration at the time it was published and on the basis of the circumstances that surrounded it.
+The dYdX Foundation makes no guarantees of future performance and is under no obligation to undertake any of the activities contemplated herein.

 Get Involved with the Community